varabyte/kobweb-site/site/src/jsMain/resources/markdown/docs/concepts/foundation/Layouts.md

 ```

 If you ever find yourself with some state getting dropped as you navigate across pages (e.g. sidebar content with
-expanded / collapsed states that get reset), this is a sign it is probably time to migrate.
+expanded / collapsed states that get reset), this is a sign that it may be a good time to migrate.
 In addition to more
-consistent state behavior across pages, you can also reduce one level of indentation, which is nice.
+consistent state behavior across pages, you also reduce one level of indentation, which is always nice.

 ### A quick note about `movableContentOf`